elight/fdd/slides.md

 !SLIDE
-# Delegation should not be your first idea
+# Presenters probably should not be your first choice
 !NOTES
 * Delegation, abstraction really, adds more classes
 * Abstraction always has a cost